Joined: Apr 2010

 Another early wake up.
 First meal after 24 hours feels really good.

-I'm packing as slow as possible, waiting for the morning sun to warm the air.
+I'm packing as slowly as possible, waiting for the morning sun to warm the air.
 Did I say that camp is located by the lake?
 Well, it is.
 After four nights of camping I was looking forward to finally taking a swim.
 It's about time to get rid of all the dust.
 On the other hand I want to get moving as soon as possible because this day is supposed to be very long and I don't know where I could camp that night.
 Compromise: go for the swim as soon as it stopped being cold outside :) Man, that swim was heavenly good...

 In the morning camp looked more like some sort of open commune, with people spending better parts of summer here, away from urban life.
 It just felt natural to be there.